Photometry with XGA

 Combined images and exposure maps

-Now that we have generated images and exposure maps for all the ObsIDs and instruments associated with all these sources that we’re interested in analysing, we will want to bring all that information together by creating combined images and exposure maps.
+As there are generated images for all the ObsIDs and instruments associated with the source, it is possible to bring all that information together by creating a combined image.
 Most XGA analyses take place on combined products, because that ability to find all relevant data for a particular source is one of XGA’s key strengths.
-Currently I use the SAS routine emosaic to generate the combined data products, and it is nearly as simple as generating images and exposure maps, the main difference is that you need to tell emosaic what type of product you want to combine:
+For XMM data this is done through XGA’s interaction with the SAS routine emosaic. (eROSITA photometric products already combine all instruments when they are initally generated)

 demo_smp = emosaic(demo_smp, 'image', lo_en=lo_en, hi_en=hi_en)